A Feast, Not Lunch in a Brown Bag

 But Jesus is a good shepherd.
-He is not content to see us barely survive.
+He is not content to see his sheep barely survive.
 He wants us to thrive.
-He takes pleasure in plumb, robust sheep, not scrawny, anemic ones.
+He takes pleasure in energetic, robust sheep, not scrawny, anemic ones.
 So the pastures to which he leads us are verdant, lush, and green (Ps.
 23), not scorched and brown.
 He spreads out a table, a true feast before us, not lunch in a brown bag.
 He does not ration our nourishment.
 Instead, our cup overflows.

-Imagine his surprise when most of his sheep walk right by the oasis with its succulent grass and instead insist on munching the dried weeds at the edge of the desert.
+Imagine his surprise when most of his sheep walk right by the oasis with its succulent grass and instead insist on munching the dried weeds at the desert's edge.

-But that’s what most Catholics appear to do.
-Have you ever noticed that more people show up to acknowledge their sins on Ash Wednesday than come to celebrate the gift of the Eucharist on Holy Thursday?
-Has it ever appeared odd to you that of the many who faithfully give up chocolate and other things during Lent, very few enjoy daily Mass, adoration or extra time reading Scripture during Eastertide?
+But that’s exactly what many Christians do.
+Have you ever noticed that more show up to repent on Ash Wednesday than rejoice in the Eucharist on Holy Thursday?
+Has it ever appeared odd to you that of the many who give up things during Lent, very few enjoy daily Mass, adoration or extra time reading Scripture during Eastertide?

-You can lead sheep to pasture but you can’t make them drink.
+You can lead sheep to pasture but you can’t make them eat.
 The verdant pasture of the Catholic heritage is full of delectable treats that will make our spirits strong and our hearts sing.
-The whole new world of the Bible, the healing balm of the sacrament of penance, the writings of the Fathers, Doctors, and spiritual masters, the teaching of the Councils and the Popes, and most especially the Feast of Faith which is the Eucharist, these provide an abundance of savory nourishment that most of us have scarcely sampled.
+The whole new world of the Bible, the healing balm of the sacrament of penance, the writings of the Fathers, Doctors, and spiritual masters, the wise teaching of councils and popes, and most especially the Feast of Faith which is the Eucharist, these provide an abundance of savory nourishment that most of us have scarcely sampled.

-The greatest insult to the host of an Italian home is to visit and not eat.
+The Church offers us a feast.
 It cost the Lord his very life to prepare this table for us.
 Out of courtesy to Him, for the sake of your health, and for the sake of the Nietzsche’s of the world that need to see before they believe, eat!

 This article originally appeared in Our Sunday Visitor as a reflection on Acts 2: 14, 36-41; Ps 23; I Pet 2: 20-25; Jn 10:1-10, the Mass readings for the Fourth Sunday of Easter, year A. It is reproduced here by permission of the author.